jffgrdnr/jffgrdnr/tvtag/README.md

-# Backbone boilerplate
+# tvtag app
-[http://backboneboilerplate.com](http://backboneboilerplate.com) is a community driven effort to help developers learn and rapidly deploy single page web applications.

-## Philosophy
-Coming soon
+This is a mock-up app for tvtag, using a mock/test rest call, Backbone, Node, Bootstrap, and a Backbone Boilerplate

 ## Other resources